- •

 Can I take a ferry from Holyhead to Dublin, Ireland?

 Yes, there are cross-border ferries connecting Holyhead and Dublin, offering convenient travel options.
-Ferry companies operating on this route include Stena Line, Irish Ferries.
-On average, it takes about 3h 10min to reach Dublin in Ireland.
-Ferry options are available daily.
+Ferry companies operating on this route include Irish Ferries, Stena Line.
+On average, it takes about 3h 18min to reach Dublin in Ireland.
+Ferry options are available weekly.

 How long is the ferry from Holyhead, United Kingdom to Dublin, Ireland?